Migration · Yogi’s VPS

 • A full cPanel backup

-• A home directory + MySQL backup
+• A home directory plus MySQL backup

 If you’re not sure which method to use, choose whichever option gives you access to the uploads folder and database.